-SPG Law, acting on behalf of thousands of BA customers in a group action lawsuit against embattled airline following its catastrophic 2018 data breach has been granted a group litigation order by the High Court in London.
+SPG Law (now PGMBM), acting on behalf of thousands of British Airways (BA) customers in a group action lawsuit against the embattled airline following its catastrophic 2018 data breach, has been granted a group litigation order by the High Court in London.

 British Airways is facing legal claims from thousands of customers whose sensitive personal data was stolen and compromised by third parties who breached the company’s online reservations systems.

 However, the imposed penalty will not provide compensation to the customers affected by the breach.
 It will be divided up between European data authorities and, in the UK, the money that reaches the ICO will go straight to the treasury.
-SPG Law, instructed by thousands of affected customers, is therefore continuing to seek compensation for those affected.
+SPG Law (now PGMBM), instructed by thousands of affected customers, is therefore continuing to seek compensation for those affected.

-On Friday, 4 October 2019, Mr Justice Warby has appointed SPG as the Lead Solicitor on behalf of the claimants in the case, and granted a Group Litigation Order, making it possible for thousands of claimants to bring legal action against British Airways.
-SPG represents around 6,000 individuals affected by the data breach, however those affected still have until 17 January 2021 to join the action, and they can do so accessing www.badatabreach.com .
+On Friday, 4 October 2019, Mr Justice Warby appointed SPG/PGMBM as the lead Solicitor on behalf of the claimants in the case, and granted a Group Litigation Order, making it possible for thousands of claimants to bring legal action against British Airways.
+SPG/PGMBM represents around 6,000 individuals affected by the data breach, however those affected still have until 17 January 2021 to join the action, and they can do so clicking here.

 An approved High Court notice advertising the GLO will be publicised shortly and it will detail how affected customers may join the action.
 It is advisable however that those affected do not delay and seek legal advice as soon as possible.